AlvearVanessa/models_for_vowels_spanish_sign_language_recognition/README.md

     *notebook_images* folder contains images used in the notebooks such as the transformations applied for data, and the samples of signs of the vowels of the LSE, among others.

-The corresponding datasets are in the following link:
+The corresponding datasets are in the following links:
 - *vowelsLSE*          :  https://unirioja-my.sharepoint.com/:f:/g/personal/maalvear_unirioja_es/EsL9HGgKGHFNoT6fT2d0NXkBKbJ7x7bbyIsoMvGnN2ATbQ?e=nXoUlS
 - *vowelsLSE new test* :  https://unirioja-my.sharepoint.com/:f:/g/personal/maalvear_unirioja_es/Eq7UEiPeQvlOppvG_Fj1NgEBrlOwAIXGocOiVSC11JM0-w?e=gIGbMl